Last Updated on June 22, 2023 by Maryam Siddiqui

 The city has an integrated ticketing system.
 This means that a single ticket can be used across multiple modes of transport.
 Allowing passengers to seamlessly transfer between buses, trams, and the metro using a single ticket, providing convenience and cost-effectiveness.

-Additionally, the Viva Viagem and 7 Colinas Cards can make commuting even simpler!
+Additionally, the Viva Viagem and 7 Colinas Cards can simplify commuting!
 They are rechargeable cards that cost €0.50 and can be reloaded according to how much you wish to travel.
 It’s an asset when traveling by public transport in Lisbon.

 Since the entire metropolitan area is linked to the public transport system, owning a car is rarely needed.
 This works out great because the city is small and has narrow streets, so there’s scarce parking space anyway.